and why it's important

 Anti-Mullerian Hormone (AMH)

-AMH gives a snapshot of your current fertility potential- how many eggs your body has to work with.
+AMH gives a snapshot of your current fertility potential- how many eggs your body has.

 It also helps doctors understand how your body might respond to fertility medications.